Aurora (comics): Alpha Flight

 She was later temporarily cured of her multiple personalities.
 Alongside the X-Men and Alpha Flight, she battled Loki.
 She was again attacked by Gilded Lily.
 Aurora was captured by Box, who had gone insane, but was later rescued by Alpha Flight.
 Loki deceived Aurora into believing that her mother had been an Asgardian Light Elf.
 The team brought her and Northstar to the place where they once encountered a magical Firefountain; they wanted to heal her mind and Northstar's body.
 During a battle with dark elves, she cured her brother by giving him all of her light.
 She was carried off by the elves, but Loki (in an attempt to curry favor with Those Who Sit Above In Shadow) transported her to a convent for safety, who took her in.

 Talisman later came to Jeanne-Marie at the convent and transported her to Asgard along with Persuasion, Goblyn and Laura Dean to help rescue Northstar in Alfheim.
 He had gone to Asgard to explore their half-elf heritage, only to discover that Loki lied about it.
 Northstar had been trapped on Asgard for months.
 In battle, Northstar shared the light with Aurora and restored her powers.
-After their battle with the sorcerer LLan, she rejoined Alpha Flight.
+After their battle with the sorcerer Llan, she rejoined Alpha Flight.
 Aurora soon discovered that she could now generate a light that bestowed inner peace in others.
 With Alpha Flight and the Fantastic Four, she fought against Headlok.
 Headlok mentally manipulated her, causing her to revert to her original split personality, and she then killed Headlok.
-She soon thereafter had a rematch with Pink Pearl.
-Eventually, the original incarnation of Alpha Flight disbanded.